Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Proposed Approach

 \subsection{Loss and Implementation Details}

 The overall learning objective of the proposed CMD framework is a combination of the intra-level and inter-level multi-instance distillation, computed as

 where $\lambda$ is a loss weight to balance the impact between the intra- and inter- level multi-instance distillation.
 Empirically, we set $\lambda_1$=0.1.
-For the theoretical analysis on its advantage over existing image-level SSL learning objectives, please refer to the supplementary material.
+To intuitively demonstrate the specific steps and the implementation of the proposed CMD, a PyTorch-style algorithm is attached in Algorithm~\ref{proposedalgo}.

 Following the convention of recent self-distillation with no labels paradigm (\eg DINO \cite{caron2021emerging}, EsViT \cite{li2021efficient}), the parameters of teacher net and the student net are updated in an alternative manner.
 Given a frozen teacher net, the student net is updated by minimizing its full learning objective as $\mathbf{\theta}_s \leftarrow {\rm arg min}_{\mathbf{\theta}_s} \mathcal{L}(s, t; \mathbf{\theta}_s)$.
 Instead, the teacher net is updated by using an exponential moving average (EMA) from the weights of the student net, presented as $\mathbf{\theta}_t \leftarrow \lambda \mathbf{\theta}_t + (1-\lambda) \mathbf{\theta}_s$.
 Here $\lambda$ is a weight parameter that is parameterized by a cosine schedule, and varies from 0.996 to 1.